auraside/hone-game-configs/README.md

 # Game Configs

+# Selecting Folder Name

+The folder name for the game that's info.json is being created needs to match exactly to the name of the game in the supported games list in Hone's database because the parser uses that to detect the info.json file.

 # Creating an `info.json` File for Game Settings Compiler/Parser

 You're creating an `info.json` file that will guide a game settings compiler and parser to manage game configuration files.
 This `info.json` file contains information about the game, configuration settings, and how to map keys to specific configuration fields.